iniquitybbs/website/components/index.doc.md

 ## Component Files

-Avian applications follow the component design methodology.
+Avian applications strictly follow a component driven design pattern.
+As such, Avian components can be comprised of any combination of the below mentioned supporting files depending on your needs and the kind of component you are creating.

 ### index.component.ts